imahamat/circleci-demo-javascript-express/README.md

 The Webpack configuration is minimal and beginner-friendly.
 You can customise and add more features to it for production build.

-### Server
+### Server ###

 MERN uses express web framework.
-Our app sits in server.js where we check for NODE_ENV.
+Our app sits in server.js where we check for NODE_ENV

-If NODE_ENV is development, we apply Webpack middlewares for bundling and Hot Module Replacement.
+If NODE_ENV is development, we apply Webpack middlewares for bundling and Hot Module Replacement

 #### Server Side Rendering

-We use React Router's match function for handling all page requests so that browser history works.
+We use React Router's match function for handling all page requests so that browser history works

 All the routes are defined in `client/routes.js`.
 React Router renders components according to route requested.